WCSCourses/Low_Input_2024/Modules/hic_matrix_generation/hic_matrix_generation.md

 instead.
 There is a great tutorial to use HiGlass in
 <https://hms-dbmi.github.io/hic-data-analysis-bootcamp/#24>

-3)  In order to visualise our matrix in HiGlass (and if Docker ir running) we need to first start HiGlass:
+3)  In order to visualise our matrix in HiGlass (and if Docker is running) we need to first start HiGlass:

 ``` r